Anna Stothard

-Anna Stothard (born 1983), is a British novelist, journalist and scriptwriter, and the daughter of Sally Emerson and Sir Peter Stothard.
+Anna Stothard (born 1983), is a British novelist, journalist scriptwriter, and the daughter of Sally Emerson and Sir Peter Stothard.

 Writing history

 Her first novel, Isabel and Rocco, (ISBN 0-09-944332-5), was published when she was 19.
 "Dazzling... remarkably accomplished," wrote The Observer.
 She has written for a number of newspapers, including columns for The Observer and The Sunday Telegraph.

 She read English at Lincoln College, Oxford.
 Her first screenplay won a Scottish Screen and BBC Scotland Fast Forward Features prize.
 She was awarded a scholarship with the Masters programme at the American Film Institute, Los Angeles, which she attended until 2008.

 Her second novel, The Pink Hotel, was longlisted for the 2012 Orange Prize.